Vander Elst visa

 The Vander Elst visa is a type of visa or work permit available to non-EEA/EFTA citizens employed by and working for a company in an EU/EEA/EFTA country, that allows them to work for that company in another EEA/EFTA member state, subject to meeting certain eligibility conditions.

-The name comes from a legal case where Raymond Vander Elst appealed his case to the European Court of Justice and won in 1994.
+The name comes from a legal case where the Belgian entrepreneur Raymond Vander Elst appealed his case to the European Court of Justice and won in 1994.
+He had won a contract in France, but got bureaucratic trouble with his Moroccan employees.